ayushsoni1001/nodejs-blog-cms/README.md

 ## Details
-It was my first Node Js project, which took me an week to complete.
+It was my first Node Js project, which took me a week to complete.

 The frontend is build using Sematic UI